AgarwalConsulting/NWVirt-Training/slides.md

 ---
 class: center, middle

+OVS supports NetFlow, sFlow, port mirroring, VLANs, LACP, etc.

+---
+class: center, middle

-OVS supports NetFlow, sFlow, port mirroring, VLANs, LACP, etc. From a control and management perspective, Open vSwitch leverages OpenFlow and the [Open vSwitch Database (OVSDB)](https://www.sdxcentral.com/cloud/open-source/definitions/what-is-ovsdb/) management protocol, which means it can operate both as a soft switch running within the hypervisor, and as the control stack for switching silicon.
+From a control and management perspective, Open vSwitch leverages OpenFlow and the [Open vSwitch Database (OVSDB)](https://www.sdxcentral.com/cloud/open-source/definitions/what-is-ovsdb/) management protocol, which means it can operate both as a soft switch running within the hypervisor, and as the control stack for switching silicon.

 ---